dnfield/flutter_svg/CONTRIBUTING.md

-# Contributing to Flutter SVG
+# Contributing Guide for Flutter SVG

 Found a bug?
 Want an enhancement?
 Feel free to submit a pull request for it!

-## Creating a Pull Request
+## Create a Pull Request

 Contributions are welcome in this repo.
 Before submitting, please ensure that your request will pass CI: